IndicoDataSolutions/virga/README.md

-# virga
+# Virga

-Templated adaptable sidecar app generation.

-## Usage
+## CLI Usage

 ### Authenticating with GCloud

 Projects generated with `--auth` require GCR access to download and run the Noct service, Indico's platform-wide authentication server.
 To setup GCR access on your machine:

-1. Download the `gcr` service account key file from an Indico admin.
+1. Download the `gcr` service account key file provided by an Indico admin (check with your employee contact or DevOps).
 2. Download the Google Cloud SDK (<https://cloud.google.com/sdk/docs/install>).
 3. Authenticate with the provided service account key: `gcloud auth activate-service-account --key-file=/path/to/key.json`.
 4. Configure Docker to run with GCR: `gcloud auth configure-docker`.